cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

 interface to [share
 documents](https://docs.cryptpad.org/en/user_guide/share_and_access.html#sharing-a-link)
 via links.
-Such a link essentially contains the symmetric key for encryption and decryption, for verifying signatures as well as the one for creating signatures (in case of read/write access).
+Such a link essentially contains the symmetric key for encryption and decryption, for verifying signatures as well as the one for issuing signatures (in case of read/write access) in a **non-revokable manner**.

 <p style="text-align: center;">